encoway/edu/edu/readme.md

 ## Motivation

-Given there is a a panel showing the time of the last change of a configuration interface `<h:outputText id="lastChangeText" value="#{config.lastChangeDate}" />`.
+Given there is a panel showing the time of the last change of a configuration interface `<h:outputText id="lastChangeText" value="#{config.lastChangeDate}" />`.
 Whenever the configuration is changed through some other component e.g., `configSelect` it has to know all the components requiring an update and trigger it: